Skip to main content

 npm run package:mac

-npm run package does the same thing and picks the target for your current platform.
+npm run package does the same thing and lets electron-builder pick the target for your current platform.

 Troubleshooting